cyberprogramming1/Python_scripts/README.md

 3. Navigate to the project directory:

-    cd <project-directory> #scripts
+    cd C:\path\to\your\project

 4. Install any necessary dependencies.
-If your scripts require specific libraries, make sure to install them using <pip>.
+If your scripts require specific libraries, make sure to install them using pip.

     pip install -r requirements.txt

 ## Usage
 Open the command prompt (CMD).
-Navigate to the directory where <menu.py> is located:
+Navigate to the directory where menu.py is located:

     cd C:\path\to\your\project